act-rules/act-rules.github.io/_rules/auto-play-audio-has-control-mechanism-4c31df.md

 ## Accessibility Support

-The native `<video>` and `<audio>` controls in several browser and assistive technology combinations are not keyboard accessible and the `<video>` or `<audio>` element itself may not be anounced.
+The native `<video>` and `<audio>` controls in several browser and assistive technology combinations are not keyboard accessible and the `<video>` or `<audio>` element itself may not be announced.
 Authors are recomended to use custom controls for keyboard navigation and cross browser accessibility support in general.

 ## Background